 Sometimes kitchens are very small and trying to install a full-size dishwasher can be a bit of a struggle and can not be an option; therefore, a slimline dishwasher would be the best option as they are only 45cm wide and in some cases a little less deep.

-If you have a dishwasher that needs to be installed, I have a guide for how to install a dishwasher
+If you have a dishwasher that needs to be installed, I have a guide on how to install a dishwasher

-Although I have been taking about the difference between a full-size dishwasher and a slimline dishwasher they also come in three different types such as
+Although I have been talking about the difference between a full-size dishwasher and a slimline dishwasher they also come in three different types such as

-And further more there is one type of dishwasher I have not spoken about which is a compact dishwasher which is also known as a countertop dishwasher
+And furthermore, there is one type of dishwasher I have not spoken about which is a compact dishwasher is also known as a countertop dishwasher

 A countertop dishwasher is also a choice if you have even less space in your kitchen as these types of dishwashers sit on top of the worktop however they are much smaller and are mainly for small flats or apartments.

 For more information on how to install a countertop dishwasher, I have a full guide for you.

 If you are still not sure which dishwasher to buy then read our full dishwashers buyers guide on the different types of dishwashers including all specifications and my full recommendations on slimline, full-size, and countertop dishwashers as well as integrated and semi-integrated and the benefits of all.